National Defense Corps incident: Aftermath

+In May 1951, Shin and Vice President Yi Si-yeong resigned.

+In June 1951, it was reported that five billion won in funds for the National Defense Corps had been embezzled.

+On 12 August 1951, Kim Yun-geun, Yun Ik-heon, Kang Seok-han, Park Chang-eon, and Park Gi-hwan were publicly executed as persons in charge of the National Defense Corps incident.

 Number of deaths and casualties

 By June 1951, when an investigating committee made known its findings, it was reported that some 50,000 to 90,000 soldiers starved to death or died of disease on the march and in the training camps.

 Figures vary on the number of deaths and casualties.
 According to a 13 June 1951 article in the New York Times, approximately 300,000 men were lost to death or desertion over a three-week 300-mile march.

 According to a 2021 article in Foreign Policy by S. Nathan Park, 120,000 soldiers died from frostbite and malnutrition.